The Acer Nitro 5 AN515-55-59KS refreshes the budget gaming laptop niche with good. 1080p gaming power at a price that’s hard to beat and a nice design

 Acer AN515-55-59KS Performance

-It’s important to note that its RAM, CPU and GPU offerings mean that newer AAA games – the blockbuster in the gaming screen – are most likely not going to run smoothly at their highest settings.
-If that’s what you need, consider something like the Acer Predator Helios 300 PH315-53-72XD, that packs an RTX 2060 graphics card, 16GB RAM, 512GB SSD and Intel’s Core i7-10750H processor.
+It’s important to note that its RAM, CPU, and GPU offerings mean that newer AAA games – the blockbuster in the gaming screen – are most likely not going to run smoothly at their highest settings.
+If that’s what you need, consider something like the Acer Predator Helios 300 PH315-53-72XD, which packs an RTX 2060 graphics card, 16GB RAM, 512GB SSD, and Intel’s Core i7-10750H processor.
 However, be prepared to spend a little more for the Predator Helios.

 Back to gaming, the Nitro 5 AN515-55-59KS is a solid performer, for as long as you stick to 1080p settings.
 On the Shadow of the Tomb Raider (Highest, 1080p), it hovers around 51 frames per second, which outpaces the budget gaming laptop average (36 fps).
 The Lenovo Legion 5, powered by a GeForce GTX 1660Ti offers a better score on the same settings (57 fps), while the Acer Predator Helios 300 with an RTX 2060 GPU tops the list (74 fps).